MceStartStopIO

 bFlush : BOOL := 0; (*input: stop and flush the motion queue (uses rising edge)*)

-bSystemReady : BOOL; (*output: system ready for processing motion commands*)
+bServoOn : BOOL; (*output: state machine: servo on.
+Servos are enabled and system is ready for processing motion commands*)

 bError : BOOL; (*output: state machine: error*)